OliviaMcGough/TDA-on-graphs/Tournser/README.md

 - The first column, called "From", is the source nodes,
 - the second column, called "To", is the sink nodes,
 - the third column, called "Weight", is the edge weights.

+## Parsing output
+`parse_tournser.py` provides code to parse the tournser `extra.txt` file, and provides intersection function if one wants to find the intersection of two tournaplexes.